bspeice/speice.io/_posts/2018-09-01-rusts-primitives-are-weird.md

 ```

 They are referred to as [primitives][java_primitive].
 And relative to the other bits of Java,
-they have two super-cool features.
+they have two unique features.
 First, they don't have to worry about the
 [billion-dollar mistake](https://en.wikipedia.org/wiki/Tony_Hoare#Apologies_and_retractions);
 primitives in Java can never be `null`.
 Second: *they can't have instance methods*.
 Remember that Rust program from earlier?
 Java has no idea what to do with it: